hugomg/lullaby/README.md

 ###Serializing to a string instead of to a file

-If you don want to print the HTML to a file, you can use the `printToString` functions:
+If you don't want to print the HTML to a file, you can use the `printToString` functions:

 ```lua
 local document = H.Document({--[[...]]})